What is Power BI Premium?

 While the per-query memory and time constraints are much higher in Premium capacity, it's recommended you use filters and slicers to limit visuals to display only what is necessary.

-Incremental refresh provides an integral part of having and maintaining large datasets in Power BI Premium.
+Incremental refresh provides an integral part of having and maintaining large datasets in Power BI Premium and Power BI Pro.
 Incremental refresh has many benefits, for example, Refreshes are faster because only data that has changed needs to be refreshed.
 Refreshes are more reliable because it's unnecessary to maintain long-running connections to volatile data sources.
 Resource consumption is reduced because less data to refresh reduces overall consumption of memory and other resources.
 Incremental refresh policies are defined in Power BI Desktop, and applied when published to a workspace in a Premium capacity.

 To learn more, see Incremental refresh in Power BI Premium.